digital-land/digital-land/notes/Testing.md

 * [TestDoubles](#test-doubles) are used to replace dependencies and isolate the functionality that is being tested
 * Tests should focus on the expected behaviour/output and not the implementation.
 There shouldn't be a need to test private methods.
 * Tests should be independent.
 The order of tests should not matter as the state between tests should be reset.
+* Tests should avoid disk access and reading from input files.
+Instead the test input should be encapsulated within the file containing the test.

 ## Integration Tests